 The Master in Design for Emergent Futures embeds its philosophy and methodology in its own structure and mechanisms of function, by engaging students in a personal and collective journey towards the creation of emergent futures, the path to make them happen, and to acquire the skills to envision, understand and test them in the real world.

-This is why we are establishing a unique collaboration between the Institute for Advanced Architecture of Catalonia and ELISAVA School of Design and Engineering, in collaboration with the Fab Academy and the Academy of Almost Anything, as well as other partners such as Space10, Kickstarter, Seeed Studio, among others to be announced soon.
+This is why we are establishing a unique collaboration between the Institute for Advanced Architecture of Catalonia and ELISAVA School of Design and Engineering, in collaboration with the Fab Academy, as well as other partners such as Space10, Kickstarter, Seeed Studio, among others to be announced soon.

 The Master in Design for Emergent Futures (MDEF) is organised in three terms (Oct-Dec, Jan-Mar, Apr-Jun), each including Design Studios, a Research Trip, complementary Seminars and related events.